jayrgauthier/HelloDBP/README.md

 1. Clone this Git Repository using Designer Git perspective
     1. In Designer, click the "Open Perspective" button or menu and choose Git.
     1. Click on Clone Git Repository link.
-    1. In the URI, paste the link to this repository (from the green Copy / Clone Repository button).
+    1. In the URI, paste the link to this repository (from the green "Clone or download" button).
+    1. Click "Next" twice and then check the box "Import all existing Eclipse projects after clone finishes"
+    1. Click "Finish".
+1. Deploy the HelloDBO process
+    1. Open the Dynamic Process Development perspective in Designer
+    1. Open the HelloDBO - 1 process.
+    1. Click on "Upload for Dynamic Process" button.
+    1. When asked to deploy the "Analyze Alert" task, say Yes.
+    1. Provide MwS sysadmin credentials.
+    1. After a minute, navigate to [Business Console](http://localhost:8585/business.console#/), you should see the HelloDBO and Analyze Alert types now.